svilupp/svilupp.github.io/scratchpad/genai_mini_tasks_llm_assistant.md

 3. **Realistic Boundaries**: To counteract my tendency to stretch myself too thin, the assistant now evaluates my daily capacity, scheduling only when there is space left and ensuring I set achievable goals by warning me against overloading my schedule.
 The duration estimation is out of my hands, hopefully, improving the quality of the estimates.

-Integrating these improvements, the assistant now supports a streamlined approach to productivity, focusing on what tasks are essential, when they'll be tackled, and maintaining realism in daily planning.
+Integrating these improvements, the assistant now supports a streamlined approach to productivity, focusing on what tasks are essential, and when they'll be tackled, and maintaining realism in daily planning.
 This refined tool is all about enhancing daily productivity without the overhead, starting each day anew, and keeping ambitions in check.

 ## 🤖 Integration and Automation

 Connecting Notion was a no-brainer since my to-do list resides in Notion, making for a seamless transition.
-Now with their Calendar app, it's even stronger proposition.
+Now with their Calendar app, it's an even stronger proposition.
 I rolled up my sleeves and crafted quick macros: `@tadd` for adding tasks (because who doesn’t love a good abbreviation?) and `@cadd` for calendar additions (tasks meant to be auto-scheduled).
 It was like giving my assistant its own language. 🗣️💬

 Here’s a sneak peek of how it works:
 ```julia